BenedictHW/project-isidore-javascript/posts/installation-of-spacemacs-on-windows-10.md

 Author has created symbolic links to make filesystem navigation more simple.
 Without symbolic links, your Windows files are accessible through "*/mnt/c*" from the Ubuntu root directory.

-    $ ln -s /mnt/c/Users/Hanshen/Documents/ ~/
+      ln -s /mnt/c/Users/Hanshen/Documents/ ~/
-    $ ln -s /mnt/c/Users/Hanshen/Downloads/ ~/
+      ln -s /mnt/c/Users/Hanshen/Downloads/ ~/
-    $ ln -s /mnt/c/Users/Hanshen/Pictures/ ~/
+      ln -s /mnt/c/Users/Hanshen/Pictures/ ~/
-    $ ln -s /mnt/c/Users/Hanshen/Music/ ~/
+      ln -s /mnt/c/Users/Hanshen/Music/ ~/
-    $ ln -s /mnt/c/Users/Hanshen/Videos/ ~/
+      ln -s /mnt/c/Users/Hanshen/Videos/ ~/

 <a id="orgb6dd1ae"></a>

 ## Getting Comfortable with Spacemacs

 A couple of first steps to get yourself grounded.
-Take caution, however, to avoid the dreaded Emacs pinkie.
+Makre sure you take caution to avoid the dreaded Emacs pinkie.
 Repetitive strain injury and carpal tunnel are painful and debilitating.
 Personally, I have made the following changes to my keyboard layout to make it more ergonomic.
 The benefits spill over to applications outside of Emacs as well.
 To do so:

 1. [Install Microsoft PowerToys](https://github.com/microsoft/PowerToys)
 2. Under the Keyboard Remapper, swap right ctrl and right alt.